 Some love it.
 Some fear it.
 This for sure, you won’t go far without it.
 Conversation feeds the soul.
 Or starves it.
 Maybe it’s the conversation in the car pool on the way to work.
 Or around the BBQ at the family picnic.
-Maybe it’s meeting a friend for dinner or meeting a stranger in line at the DMV.
+Maybe it’s over dinner with a friend or meeting a stranger in line at the DMV.
 Or a tired wife telling her husband about a day at the office.
 So common, conversation is like the nose on your face.
 Not worth much thought.
 But without that nose, where would you be?

-Conversation is the glue that holds us together - and sometimes the chasm that splits us apart.
+Conversation can be the glue that holds us together.
+Or the chasm that splits us apart.
 Conversations are where friendship are made and deals are sealed, where careers begin and where love blossoms.
-Conversations are tools for learning and crucibles for healing.
-A conversation is an invitation to learn and explore, to share who you are, to connect with one’s self and with another, and to enjoy the dance of being alive together.
+A conversation is an invitation to learn and explore, to share who you are, to connect with one’s self and with another, to heal the wounds of life and to enjoy the dance of being alive together.
 Conversation is more like play than work.
 It is not about what you know, but about who you are.
 More about being, less about doing.
-Real conversations are spontaneous, open-ended, growing out of a desire to connect with others, not to impress or convince or win.
-No common language required.
-Some of the most delightful conversations I’ve ever had came about when my conversation partner and I, through grunts and points and flapping of arms and letting go of fear and personal agendas or attempts to impress, created a common stage, where we performed our own inpromptu play.
-We met at a deep level without expectation, weaving meaning out of gesture and intent, travelers with nothing in common but our souls and a willingness to enjoy our moment together.
+The best conversations are spontaneous, open-ended, growing out of a desire to connect with others, not to convince or win.
+Common language not necessarily required.
+Some of the most delightful conversations I’ve ever had came about when my conversation partner and I, through grunts and points and flapping of arms, and letting go of fear or attempts to impress, created a common stage, where we performed our own impromptu play.
+We met as travelers with nothing in common but our souls and a willingness to enjoy a moment together.

 “Sure,” I hear you say, “But ‘Anyone.’
 How to talk with anyone?”

-“And how can I possibly talk about topics I know noting about?“ You shake your head in disbelief.
+A shadow of skepticism falls across your face.
+“And how can I talk about anything, topics I know noting about?“

-“More about being,” I say.
-“Not necessarily knowing.
-You need to be open and curious and interested.
+“It’s not about knowing,” I say.
+“More about being.
+You need to be open and curious and engaging.
 That’s the essence”

-Some walk away in disgust at this.
-Some nod and say, “Oh, that’s simple.”
+Some walk away in disgust at this point.
+Some nod and say, “Oh, that should be simple.”

 My turn to shake my head.
 “Simple but not easy,” I say.